BlurrySquire/Grape-Engine/documentation/MyFirstProject.md

         "Grape"
     }
 ```
+- In the main ``premake5.lua`` file replace the references to ``Sandbox`` with the title of your project.
+The important ones have been marked for you to easily find.

 - Use [premake5](https://premake.github.io/) to create the project files for your selected build system (e.g. ``premake5 vs2022`` for Visual Studio Community 2022).